dhata/Cereal_Killer/GameDesignDoc.md

 ## Lives

-Player starts with 50 crystals, decreases 1 bubble for every shot out of the gun, increases crystals by killing objects.
+Player starts with 50 crystals, decreases 1 crystal for every shot out of the gun, increases crystals by killing objects.
 Each type of object gives a different crystal reward.
 The game ends when the player runs out of crystals.

 ## UI Layout